ranjeetjangra/Company-Case-Study/BYJU/Analyzing ByJu's Recovery Strategies.md

 - WhiteHat Jr.: Acquired in July 2020 for $300 million.
 - Aakash Educational Services: Acquired in April 2021 for $1 billion.

+It was founded in 2011 by Byju Raveendran and Divya Gokulnath.
+As of October 2024, various media outlets reported that Byju's valuation has now plummeted to zero, down from its peak valuation of $22 billion in 2022.In April 2023, the company claimed it had over 150 million registered students
+Byju's app was developed by Think and Learn Pvt.
+Ltd, a company which was established by Byju Raveendran, Divya Gokulnath and a group of students in 2011.Byju, an engineer by profession, was coaching students in mathematics since 2006.

 - Reference
   https://www.ft.com/content/9ec4a461-8f03-42c3-807f-e07774b302a7

+## Shareholdings

 ## Business Model Overview